StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 * With simple horizontal wire antenna.
 * Fix time from cold, 32 seconds.
 * Current whilst acquiring fix, 14mA to 15mA
 * Current after fix acquired, 15mA to 22mA.
-The L70 is the same size and pin layout as the Ublox MAXM8Q.
+The L70 is the same size and pin layout as the UBLOX MAXM8Q.
 * Total Tracker Power in 24 hours, 10 minute fixes, 17.6mAhr
 * GPS Power in 24 hours, 10 minute fixes, 15.4mAhr
 * Tracker battery life AA Alkalines 159 days